urgent-incoming[.]email redirect removal instructions

 |Distribution Methods||Deceptive pop-up ads, potentially unwanted applications (adware).|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

 |Malware Removal (Windows)||

-PUAs appear legitimate and harmless.
-Users are enticed into download/installation with offers of various "useful" functionalities.
-However, despite how good the advertised features may sound - they are rarely operational.
-The only purpose of unwanted software is to generate revenue for the developers; hence, functionality and user safety are irrelevant.
-PUAs are designed to cause redirects, run intrusive ad campaigns and gather private data.
+PUAs may seem legitimate and harmless, and users are often enticed into download/installation with offers of "useful" functionality.
+Despite how good the advertised features may sound, they are rarely operational.
+The only purpose of this unwanted software is to generate revenue for the developers.
+PUAs cause redirects, run intrusive ad campaigns and gather private data.